 - Route 3: Individuals with baccalaureate degrees seeking certification.
 Priority shall be given to those seeking endorsements in a locally-determined shortage area.

 - Route 4: Individuals with baccalaureate degrees for whom the district will secure a conditional or emergency substitute and employ (as teacher of record if on a conditional certificate) while seeking certification with an endorsement.

-Learn more about ESD-U by viewing the participant handbook
+Learn more about ESD-U by viewing the ESD-U Candidate Handbook

 Areas of Certification